Bh67tablet/simplilearn_aws4kubernetes/README.md

 Ready to Configure Jenkins Plugins, Job and Secret.
 Edit dev.inv change actual Worker IPv4's.

 Run Jenkins Job that run Ansible Playbooks to install Java and Python on "Ansible Workers".

+#### Questions:
+How to import vpc, subnet_id from aws to my terraform State?
+To use to create sec group and worker ec2?